 The way he attached the set of Ortlieb recumbent waterproof bags to the Origami

-The only thing that you need to change to fit Ortileb recumbent bags is to get a longer strap (that goes over the seat) that holds up the front of the pannier.
-This is because the recumbent pannier sits a little lower on the origami which is a good thing.
+The only thing that you need to change to fit Ortlieb recumbent bags is to get a longer strap (that goes over the seat) that holds up the front of the pannier.
+This is because the recumbent pannier sits a little lower on the Origami which is a good thing.
 I hope this set up can be promoted for ‘light touring’.

 That will need new tyres soon

-We started I’m Amsterdam, took a train to Groningen rode to Nijmegan over a few days (500 km) and staying in hotels and took the train back to Amsterdam.
+We started in Amsterdam, took a train to Groningen, rode to Nijmegan over a few days (500 km) staying in hotels and then took the train back to Amsterdam.
 Azub make a fine selection of recumbents and I think that the Origami may yet be the most versatile recumbent made by anyone.
-I have 4 recumbents at present including an Azub hardcore, Velokraft, M5 carbon hi-racer and Greenspeed trike and the only recumbent that will need new tyres soon is the Origami and it’s not because Big Apples wear out easily !
+I have 4 recumbents at present, including an Azub hardcore, Velokraft, M5 carbon hi-racer and Greenspeed trike and the only recumbent that will need new tyres soon is the Origami and it’s not because Big Apples wear out easily!